openairplay/openairplay/README.md

-ubuntu-airplay 0.0.23
+ubuntu-airplay 0.0.26
 ===

 I have always been annoyed about how iOS, Mac OSX, and all of Apples proprietary hardware/software has inhibited so many of us technology savvy people.

 Project Status:
 ---
-I've found multiple other open source projects which can interface with airplay servers, now I need to implement some.
-I know that it's possible to stream video, pictures, and sound is supported from Pulseaudio, but this project won't be complete without screensharing.

-I am currently learning and planning how to move forward.
+Currently working on discovering Airplay Receivers to parse as list options.

+Next step: figure out desktop encoding to send to receiver.

 Project Details:
 ---
 Right now it's Python 3 using the QT system from PyQt4.
-It is designed for Ubuntu/Linux only, but I'm trying to make this thing OS-independent.
+It is designed primarily for Ubuntu hence the name, but I'm trying to make this thing OS-independent.
 From my last testing, this ran fine on my Dad's Windows 8 laptop, and I've tested 14.04-15.04.

 Requirements: